 - Anything colored with standard caramel coloring

 These are just a few examples.
-In reality, it’s easier to name everything that can be commonly found gluten-free than to do the reverse.
-Thankfully, food options for those with gluten allergies are continually expanding, so you do not have to prepare everything at home anymore.
+In reality, it’s easier to name gluten-free products than to do the reverse.
+Thankfully, food options for gluten allergies are continually expanding, so you do not have to prepare everything at home anymore.

 Now, let’s talk about wheat-free diets so that you can understand the difference between them and why this separate diet exists.

 A wheat-free diet is a diet that is free from all wheat products, but it could still contain gluten.
 There are people (particularly in America) who are allergic or sensitive to wheat.
 These people can often still eat gluten-containing food products, and that’s why there is a separate product label for wheat-free products instead of everything being both wheat and gluten-free.

 Grains That Are Wheat-Free

 Anyone eating a wheat-free lifestyle will need to learn what grains they can replace traditional wheat with.
 These are some of the most commonly eaten wheat-free grains that still contain gluten:

 In addition to all of those items, those with wheat sensitivities can still eat any of the gluten-free grains from the list above.